cdk-entest/eventbridge-lambda/README.md

 ## EventBridge with Lambda Producer and Consumer
-  - A lambda procuder sends events to the evnet bus
+  - A lambda procuder sends events to the event bus
   - A lambda consumer being trigger by the event rule
   - The event rule map the events to targets (the lamda consumer)
   - [EventPattern](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html) specify how to match events to targets